VNG-Realisatie/nlx/helm/charts/ca-cfssl-unsafe/README.md

-# ca-certportal
+# ca-cfssl-unsafe

-This is the Chart for the NLX ca-certportal.
-It provides a web interface that allows requesting a testing certificate easily.
+This is the Chart for the NLX ca-cfssl-unsafe.
+It is used in non-production environments to generate certificates on the fly from a central root CA.

+Unsafe-ca is based on [cfssl](https://github.com/cloudflare/cfssl).

 ## Prerequisites